vansh-seth/Computer-graphics-Open-GL/MidPoint-Circle/Readme.md

 The Midpoint Circle Drawing Algorithm is a robust and efficient method for circle rasterization, suitable for real-time graphics applications.
 By using integer arithmetic and symmetry, it simplifies calculations and improves performance, making it a valuable tool in graphics programming.
 This algorithm ensures accurate and visually pleasing circles on raster displays with minimal computational overhead.

-Feel free to use and adapt the provided code for your graphics projects and experiments.